 You are about to embark on perhaps some major demolition and reconstruction of one of your largest investments.
 And, you are about to invite a contractor and his/her workers and trade partners into your home and daily routines for a while.
 Choosing a home remodeling contractor is not nearly as simple as selecting the lowest ‘bid’ for the job.
-The low bidder is usually just the apparent low bidder.
+The ‘low bidder’ is usually just the apparent low bidder.
 (It too often means they missed something, or maybe are not confident estimating a project.)

 Here’s an excellent quote to explain:

 “QUALITY!
 There is hardly anything in the world that some men cannot make a little worse and sell a little cheaper, and the people who consider price only are this man’s lawful prey.
 It’s unwise to pay too much, but it’s more unwise to pay too little.
 When you pay too much you lose a little money, that is all.
 When you pay too little, you sometimes lose everything, because the thing you bought was incapable of doing the thing you bought it to do.
 The common law of business balance prohibits paying a little and getting a lot — it can’t be done.
 If you deal with the lowest bidder, it’s well to add something for the risk you take.
 And if you do that, you will have enough to pay for something better.”
 John Ruskin, Economist

 So, as the homeowner, the whole remodel process involves a lot of homework on your part . . . but, we can help you.